 There is no VAT system, no inheritance tax and no wealth tax in Gibraltar

-Gibraltar is a British Overseas Territory at the southern tip of the Iberian Peninsula.
-It uses the Gibraltar pound (GIP), which is pegged 1:1 to the British pound (GBP).
-The population is around 35,000.
+Gibraltar is a British Overseas Territory at the southern tip of the Iberian Peninsula, with a population of around 40,000.
+The currency is the Gibraltar pound (GIP), pegged 1:1 to GBP.

-Corporation tax is generally 15%.
-A 20% rate applies exclusively to certain utility companies, for example in the electricity or water supply sector.
-Gibraltar generally does not levy withholding tax on dividends, interest or royalties and has no capital gains tax.
-Taxation is essentially linked to income earned in, or arising in, Gibraltar.
-Foreign-source income is generally not taxed, with important exceptions, in particular for certain interest and royalty structures.
+Corporation tax is generally 15% (20% for certain utility companies).
+Gibraltar levies no withholding tax on dividends, interest, or royalties, and has no capital gains tax.
+Foreign-source income is generally not taxed, with limited exceptions (notably certain interest and royalty structures).

-Gibraltar has no VAT system.
-However, from 10 April 2026 a transaction tax on goods will be introduced, initially at 15%, rising to 16% in the second year and 17% from the third year onwards.
-This tax applies to goods placed on the market in Gibraltar.
+There is no VAT system, but from 10 April 2026, a goods transaction tax will be introduced at 15%, rising to 16% in year two and 17% from year three.

-In addition, Gibraltar offers a special tax regime for high-net-worth individuals with minimum assets of GBP 2 million (approx. EUR 2,293,200): the so-called Category 2 regime (Qualifying Individual).
-Under this regime, the tax-relevant income in Gibraltar is capped at GBP 118,000 (approx. EUR 135,300) per year, regardless of actual worldwide income.
-As a result, the annual income tax burden falls within a narrow band between a minimum of GBP 37,000 (approx. EUR 42,500) and a maximum of around GBP 42,380 (approx. EUR 48,600), based on the 2025/26 tax rates.
-Income above this threshold is not subject to further income tax in Gibraltar.
-This regime is aimed at wealthy individuals who relocate their tax residence to Gibraltar and seek a predictable, limited tax burden while maintaining international income sources.
+Gibraltar also offers a Category 2 (Qualifying Individual) regime for high-net-worth individuals with minimum assets of GBP 2 million (approx. EUR 2.29 million).
+Taxable income in Gibraltar is capped at GBP 118,000 (approx. EUR 135,300) per year, resulting in an annual tax burden between GBP 37,000 and GBP 42,380 (2025/26 rates).
+Income above the cap is not taxed further in Gibraltar which is ideal for wealthy individuals seeking a predictable, limited tax burden while maintaining international income sources.

 Contact us for an individual review and, where appropriate, suitable alternative solutions.